 There were two different pattern of spring stops fitted depending on when they were built.
-There are 6 fabricated spring stops for early builds on the solebar detailing (5) fret (see Fig.2) which can be folded up and then soldered in place.
+There are 6 fabricated spring stops for early builds on the solebar detailing plates and stops (5a) fret (see Fig.2) which can be folded up and then soldered in place.
 I find a small pair of self closing tweezers good for this.
-Later wagons had round pattern spring stops.
-I use 1mm wire for these.
-I cut almost all the way through the wire with a piercing saw and then solder in place.
-The cut can then be completed without the joint breaking.